natcap/invest.users-guide/source/sdr.rst

 Pelletier, J.D., 2012.
 A spatially distributed model for the long-term suspended sediment discharge and delivery ratio of drainage basins.
 Journal of Geophysical Research, 117, 1–15.

 Renard, K., Foster, G., Weesies, G., McCool, D., Yoder, D., 1997.
-Predicting Soil Erosion by Water: A Guide to Conservation Planning with the revised soil loss equation.
+Predicting Soil Erosion by Water: A Guide to Conservation Planning With the Revised Universal Soil Loss Equation (RUSLE).
+U.S. Department of Agriculture, Agriculture Handbook No. 703.

 Renard, K., Freimund, J., 1994.
 Using monthly precipitation data to estimate the R-factor in the revised USLE.
 J. Hydrol.
 157, 287–306.
 Roose, 1996.
 Land husbandry - Components and strategy.
 Soils Bulletin 70.
 Rome, Italy.